Local development

 Editing and creating scripts locally

-To summarize, here are the canonical process for scripts (details below):
+To summarize, here are the canonical process to edit and create scripts locally using Windmill CLI (details below):

 # optional - create a new script using the CLI (can be done manually)